-However, the Division of Taxation in this publication is providing some general guidance, including examples, to tax preparers and taxpayers as an aid in compliance.
+In this publication, the Division of Taxation provides general guidance, including examples, to tax preparers and taxpayers as an aid in compliance.

-(When it comes to federal tax matters, taxpayers should consult their tax professional, the Internal Revenue Service, and/or federal tax law, federal tax cases, and federal regulations.)
+When it comes to federal tax matters, taxpayers should consult their tax professional, the Internal Revenue Service, and/or federal tax law, federal tax cases, and federal regulations.

-IRS.
-It's typically done on Form 1099-R. (The full title of Form 1099-R is: "Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.")
+must, shortly after the close of that year, send a record of that distribution to you and to the IRS.
+That is typically done on Form 1099-R. The full title of Form 1099-R is: "Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc."

 By looking at your copy of Form 1099-R, you should immediately be able to tell the source of the income.
-For example, if the Form 1099-R shows a distribution from an IRA, it doesn't count for purposes of Rhode Island's tax break.
-However, if the Form 1099-R shows a distribution from a pension, or a 401(k) plan, or other such source, it does count for purposes of the Rhode Island tax break.
+For example, if the Form 1099-R shows a distribution from an IRA, that does not count for purposes of Rhode Island's retirement income modification.
+However, if the Form 1099-R shows a distribution from a pension, or a 401(k) plan, or other such source, it does count for purposes of the Rhode Island retirement income modification.